ericlangedijk/chessnix/readme.md

 - bench -> performs perft speedtests on 4 positions.
 - d -> draw the current position.
 - quit -> stop the program.

+### Thanks to:
+Aron Petkovski.
+I used most of the tuned evaluation of an old version of Integral (3).
+More thanks to Janez and Colin on Discord.
+The people on TalkChess.
+The people on the Zig Forum.
+And the authors of all the engines I used for testing: Bbc, Chessplusplus, Colossus, Cwtch, Infrared, Integral, Lambergar, Lishex, Mess, Monty, Seawall, Shallow, Stockfish, Supernova, Teki.
+I also learned a lot from the source code of all these engines.